 Advantages of a card with no sign-up bonus

 - No temptation to overspend in order to meet a spending threshold

 - Long-term value may be higher (though, not always the case)

 With that said, a sign-up bonus can be an excellent way to earn a lot of rewards in a short amount of time.
 Earning a bonus is almost always worth it, if you can outmatch the card’s annual fee (which is usually the case), and if you redeem the bonus in a timely manner.

-For example, the Chase Sapphire Preferred card offers 50,000 points to new cardholders who spend $4,000 in the first three months.
-Chase Ultimate Rewards points can be redeemed for travel through the Ultimate Rewards portal for a 25 percent bonus, so 50,000 bonus points are worth $625 of Ultimate Rewards travel.
-The Preferred card charges a $95 fee, but it’s waived the first year, so, if you can meet the spending threshold and use the bonus before the annual fee comes around, you can get more than $600 in value out of the card in its first year.
+For example, the Chase Sapphire Preferred card's sign-up of 60,000 points to new cardholders who spend $4,000 in the first three months can be redeemed for travel through the Ultimate Rewards portal for a 25 percent bonus, so 60,000 bonus points are worth $750 of Ultimate Rewards travel.

 Chase Sapphire Preferred redemption options

 |Redemption||Point Value||Value of 60,000-Point Sign-up Bonus|

 |Ultimate Rewards travel portal (25% redemption bonus)||1.25 cents||$750|

 |Amazon.com purchases||0.8 cents||$480|